 - Bagot Street – Bagot Street offers modern accommodation located on Bagot Street, just a 10 minute walk to Millennium Point campus.

 Costs range from £118 to £160 per week depending on the type of room and location

 When possible, the best way to explore what's on offer at BCU is to come and see us in person.
 Our Open Days provide the perfect opportunity to chat to our staff and students, and check out our state-of-the-art facilities.

 - Looking around the facilities is one of the most important parts of going to a University Open Day.
 You'll be able to get a real feel for whether it's the right place for you after you've got your hands on the kit!

-- We've just finished investing £260 million in our facilities and we'll be proud to show you around at our next Open Day.
-Our Curzon Building extension is just months old and our new building at City South Campus only opened for the first time this Spring.
+- We've just finished investing £340m million in our facilities and we'll be proud to show you around at our next Open Day.

 What are undergraduate open days like?